 In the face of these challenges, the World Food Programme (WFP) is working to link its governments and partners’ social protection and disaster risk reduction programmes with a more comprehensive set of innovative tools including disaster risk management, risk transfer, and financial inclusion.

-- Disaster risk management includes the creation of assets to improve the natural resource base of households, which decrease the impact of climate shocks and increase people’s production, income and livelihoods.
+Disaster risk management includes the creation of assets to improve the natural resource base families depend on, thereby decreasing the impact of climate shocks and boosting production, income and livelihoods to strengthen their resilience.

-- Transferring risks through tools like insurance, as well as government-managed contingency finance instruments, reduces uncertainty.
+Transferring risks through tools like insurance and government-managed contingency finance instruments reduces uncertainty.
 It allows the poorest and most vulnerable farmers to make investments that increase their productivity.
-With the protection of insurance, when an adverse event such as a drought or flood hits, farmers receive automatic insurance pay-outs, so that they do not have to take desperate measures such as selling off livestock, tools or other productive assets to survive, or taking their children out of school.
+In case of adverse events such as droughts or floods, farmers receive immediate insurance pay-outs, so that they do not have to take desperate measures such as selling off livestock, tools or other productive assets to survive.

-- Improving access to financial services, including both microcredit and savings, enables households to build a stronger financial base to invest in productive assets, as well as in seeds, fertilizers and new technologies to increase their agricultural productivity and livelihoods, ultimately making them more food secure and resilient.
+Micro-insurance can improve access to financial services, enabling households to invest in productive assets, as well as in seeds, fertilizers and new technologies to increase their agricultural productivity and livelihoods.
+This ultimately makes them more food secure and resilient.

-A facility to trigger action before climatic shocks occur and to provide predictable multi-year funding for post-climate disaster resilience.
+FoodSECuRE is a corporate facility using forecast information to trigger early action before climatic shocks occur and to provide predictable multi-year funding for building climate resilience.

-In collaboration with a wide range of partners, P4P works to improve smallholder farmers’ agricultural production and supports them to participate in formal markets.
+In collaboration with a wide range of partners, P4P works to improve smallholder farmers’ agricultural production and promotes their participation in formal markets.

-A joint initiative by WFP & IFAD to reduce smallholders’ vulnerability to weather and other risks that limit agricultural production and food security.
+A joint initiative by WFP and IFAD, WRMF aims to reduce smallholders’ vulnerability to weather and other risks that limit agricultural production and food security.